BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 Blue Brain Nexus can be used from Jupyter Notebooks using [Nexus Forge](https://github.com/blueBrain/nexus-forge) or [Nexus Python SDK](https://github.com/BlueBrain/nexus-python-sdk/).
 Alternatively, you can also use any Python HTTP client and use Nexus REST API directly from the Jupyter Notebook.
 Please consider looking at our @ref:[tutorial](getting-started/try-nexus.md) to learn how to user Nexus Forge on the Sandbox.
-Other examples are provided in the folder [Notebooks](https://github.com/BlueBrain/nexus-python-sdk/tree/master/notebooks) or in the [page](https://github.com/BlueBrain/nexus/blob/master/src/main/paradox/docs/tutorial/notebooks/Recommendation%20System%20via%20Nexus.ipynb) dedicated to create a recommendation engine using Blue Brain Nexus.